Herman Ehrenberg: Arizona

 In January 1854, California residents learned that the Gadsden Purchase had been completed.
 Charles Poston recruited prospectors, including Ehrenberg, to travel to the new area and see what mining opportunities existed in the region.
 The group intended to sail aboard the Zoraida to Guaymas, Mexico, then travel overland to Tucson.
-The Zoraida was shipwrecked just off the coast of Mexico, and Ehrenberg and his comrades were stranded on a small island which had fresh water and wild cattle.
+The Zoraida was shipwrecked just off the coast of Mexico, and Ehrenberg and his comrades were stranded on a small island with fresh water and wild cattle.
 The men constructed a raft and sailed to the mainland, where they continued on their journey.
 They were briefly imprisoned when Mexican authorities mistook them for filibusters following William Walker in trying to take Baja California.

-The group reached Tubac, Arizona and soon gathered samples of gold, silver, and copper.
+The group reached Tubac, Arizona, and soon gathered gold, silver, and copper samples.
 Much of this was likely acquired from other miners.
 Ehrenberg and Poston took the samples overland to San Francisco to gain investors for a mining consortium.
-On the way, the men stopped near Fort Yuma and Ehrenberg surveyed a townsite, which he called Colorado City.
+On the way, the men stopped near Fort Yuma, and Ehrenberg surveyed a townsite, which he called Colorado City.
 The site eventually became the town of Yuma; Ehrenberg saw no profit from it.
 In 1856 he partnered with Charles Poston to form the Sonoro Exploring and Mining Company.

 From 1863 through 1866, Ehrenberg served as Indian Agent for the Mojave people at the Colorado River Indian Reservation.

-In 1865, Ehrenberg was a member of the convention held in Tucson in August 1856 requesting that the United States Congress organize the territory of Arizona.
+In 1865, Ehrenberg was a member of the convention held in Tucson in August 1856, requesting that the United States Congress organize the territory of Arizona.

 Ehrenberg contributed to Mining Magazine, the Journal of Geology, and Arizona Weekly.

 Death

-Ehrenberg was murdered on October 9, 1866 in Dos Palmas, California, a stop on the Bradshaw Trail.
+Ehrenberg was murdered on October 9, 1866, in Dos Palmas, California, a stage stop on the Bradshaw Trail.

 Legacy

 Barry Goldwater called Ehrenberg "one of the greatest surveyors and map makers ever to visit the Western United States".
-Grand Canyon National Park includes a summit named Ehrenberg Peak, and the town of Mineral City, Arizona was renamed Ehrenberg after his death.
+Grand Canyon National Park includes a summit named Ehrenberg Peak, and the town of Mineral City, Arizona, was renamed Ehrenberg after his death.

-In 1877, Ehrenberg's friend Poston published an epic poem, Apache-Land describing Ehrenberg's life.
+In 1877, Ehrenberg's friend Poston published an epic poem, Apache-Land, describing Ehrenberg's life.
 Poston followed this with an article in the Arizona Weekly Star in 1880.
 In both, Poston claimed that Ehrenberg romanced Queen Pōmare IV of Tahiti in 1846 and 1847, leaving her to pursue further adventures.
-Poston also gave Ehrenberg a larger role in the Mexican-American War than evidence suggest he played.
+Poston also gave Ehrenberg a larger role in the Mexican-American War than the evidence suggests he played.
 According to Crisp, "Poston was notoriously unreliable in the memoirs that he penned late in his long life".

 Ehrenberg's book on the Texas Revolution was translated into English in 1925.
-Ten years later it was translated again and edited into a book for children named With Milam and Fannin: Adventures of a German Boy in Texas' Revolution.
+Ten years later, it was translated again and edited into a book for children named With Milam and Fannin: Adventures of a German Boy in Texas' Revolution.
 Crisp calls the book "the longest and most vivid eyewitness account of the revolt by a Texan soldier".